ARK Documentation

 Prerequisites

-• OpenVPN Access Server set up on AWS EC2 (refer to OpenVPN AWS EC2 Setup Guide).
+• OpenVPN Access Server set up on AWS EC2 (refer to ).

 • Jetson device with ARK M.2 LTE modem for internet connectivity.